CaptainCrowbar/crow/docs/unicode.md

 grapheme cluster and East Asian Width models consistently.

 This function will not return a meaningful result if the string contains layout control characters such as tabs and line feeds.
-It will throw `std::invalid_argument` if invalid UTF encoding is encountered.
+In modes other than `units` this will throw `std::invalid_argument` if invalid UTF encoding is encountered.

 ## Normalization functions